-To determine the lithium concentration in the blood in order to maintain an appropriate level or to detect lithium toxicity
+To determine the lithium concentration in the blood to maintain an appropriate level or to detect lithium toxicity

-At regular intervals to monitor lithium levels; as needed to detect low or toxic concentrations
+At regular intervals to monitor lithium treatment; as needed to detect low or toxic concentrations

 A blood sample is obtained by inserting a needle into a vein in the arm.

 No test preparation is needed.
 However, timing of the sample collection may affect results.
 Lithium blood levels must be performed at least 12 hours (usually 12-18 hours) after the last dose of lithium.
 Tell the person who draws your blood when you took your last dose so that the results can be interpreted correctly.

 This test measures the amount of lithium in the blood.
 Lithium is a drug that is used to treat mood disorders such as bipolar disorder, a mental condition that is characterised by cycles of depression and mania.
 These cycles may be as short as a few days or weeks or may be months or years long.
 During a depressive episode, those affected may feel sad, hopeless, worthless, and lose interest in daily activities.
 They may be tired but have trouble sleeping, experience weight loss or gain, have difficulty concentrating, and have thoughts of suicide.
 During a manic episode, those affected may be euphoric, irritable, have high energy and grandiose ideas, use poor judgment, and participate in risky behaviour.
 Sometimes affected patients will have mixed episodes with aspects of both mania and depression.
 Bipolar disorder can affect both adults and children.